Josue87/gotator/README.md

 * Gotator has 3 levels of depth [**-depth <uint>**]:
   * If depth is set to 1 (default mode), to permute `test` word on `example.com`, we will get `test.example.com`.
 With this option if subdomain target is `tech.example.com` and permutation is `test` we also interchange the position for the permutation "-" and "", obtaining results such as `techtest.example.com` and `tech-test.example.com` (check example 1).
   *  If depth is set to 2, and we have to permute `dev` and `demo` on `example.com`, we will obtain `dev.demo.example.com` or `demo-dev.example.com` apart from `demo.example.com` and `dev.example.com`.
 Depth level 3 is an extension of this example.
-* Control and reduce duplicates (due to the high number of lines generated, the objective here is to reduce as much as possible the domains with almost null possibilities to exist):
+* Using `-mindup` flag you can control and reduce duplicates (due to the high number of lines generated, the objective here is to reduce as much as possible the domains with almost null possibilities to exist):
   *  If we have `test.example.com` and the next permutation will be `test` again, it is ignored.
   *  If we have `testing.example.com` and `test` comes up, when matching `test` it will be joined with . and -, avoiding `testtesting.example.com`
   *  If we have `100.example.com` and it gets `90` to permute, the permutation is ignored as it already has a number permutation feature.